Trend Following Swing Strategies

 The Pullback Entry Strategy

-The fundamental rule of trend following is simple: never chase trends at their highs.
-Instead, wait patiently for pullbacks to Volatility Box entry levels where risk is minimal and reward is maximized.
-Pullbacks in strong trends are natural and healthy corrections that shake out weak hands and create optimal entry points for informed traders who understand the bigger picture.
+The core rule of trend following is simple: do not chase a trend at its highs.
+Wait for a pullback to a Volatility Box entry level, where risk is smaller and the reward-to-risk is better.
+Pullbacks in strong trends are normal corrections that shake out weak hands and create cleaner entry points.

 Step 1: Identify the Trend

-On Monday morning, review the Dashboard systematically and identify stocks showing strong trends with favorable Market Pulse indicators.
-Look for stocks showing Green Market Pulse color, consecutive up days, and price trading above all major moving averages.
-These characteristics confirm institutional accumulation and uptrend momentum that’s likely to continue.
+Review the Dashboard and find stocks with a clear trend and favorable Market Pulse.
+Look for a Green Market Pulse color, consecutive up days, and price trading above its major moving averages.
+These conditions point to an uptrend that is more likely to continue.

-Resist the temptation to enter at the high where risk is greatest and reward potential is lowest.
-Instead, wait patiently for a 30-50% retracement from the recent move, which is where VB signals typically appear.
-This pullback represents profit-taking by early buyers and creates the opportunity for you to enter at a better price with a more favorable risk-reward ratio.
+Resist entering at the high, where risk is greatest.
+Wait for a modest retracement from the recent move, which is where VB signals typically appear.
+The pullback represents profit-taking by early buyers and gives you a better entry with a more favorable reward-to-risk ratio.

 Step 3: Scanner Alert

-The scanner alerts you when a LONG signal appears at a VB entry level after a healthy pullback.
-Market Pulse shows FP (First Pullback) signal type, indicating this is the first correction within the uptrend.
-High conviction readings (80+) with solid win rates confirm this is a high-probability setup worthy of your capital.
+The Scanner flags a LONG signal at a VB entry level once a healthy pullback completes.
+Market Pulse shows an FP (First Pullback) signal type, marking the first correction within the uptrend, and a high conviction reading confirms the setup is worth a closer look.

 Step 4: Visual Confirmation

-Open the Symbol Page to verify the setup visually before committing capital.
-Check that price has pulled back cleanly to the VB entry level without breaking down.
-Confirm that volume is decreasing on the pullback, which is healthy and indicates a correction rather than a reversal.
-Verify the VB target aligns with previous high or resistance, and check there’s no earnings or major news in the next 3 days that could disrupt the trade.
+Open the Symbol Page to verify the setup on the chart before committing capital.
+Check that price has pulled back cleanly to the VB entry level without breaking down, that volume is easing on the pullback (a correction, not a reversal), and that the VB target lines up with a prior high or resistance.
+Confirm there is no earnings report or major news in the next few days that could disrupt the trade.

 Step 5: Enter the Trade

-Enter LONG at the VB entry level as price bounces off with confirmation.
-Set your stop at the VB stop level to limit downside risk.
-Set your target at the VB target level for your initial profit-taking level, though you may trail a portion if the trend accelerates.
+Enter LONG at the VB entry level as price bounces with confirmation.
+Set the stop at the VB stop level to cap downside, and set the first target at the VB target level.
+You can trail a portion of the position if the trend accelerates.

 | Trade Detail | Value |